Service to service communication with AWS Copilot

 This service will not be internet facing, but it will be accessible in the Service Connect service mesh, for usage by other ECS services.

 Next you will be asked what you would like to call your service.
-Type name-service:
+Type name-service

 What do you want to name this service? [? for help] name-service

-AWS Copilot will ask you which Dockerfile you would like to deploy.
-Use the arrow keys to select name/Dockerfile:
+you would like to deploy.
+Use the arrow keys to select name/Dockerfile

 Which Dockerfile would you like to use for name-service?
 [Use arrows to move, type to filter, ? for more help]